MeltwaterArchive/storyplayer/v2/modules/assertions/assertsBoolean.md

 _assertsBoolean()_ allows you to test a PHP boolean, and to compare it against another PHP boolean.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsBoolean_.
+The source code for these actions can be found in the class `Prose\AssertsBoolean`.

 ## Behaviour And Return Codes